CoMission Feb 2021 PRO

 Picture

 Welcome to another week of CoMission's blog everyone!
 This week, I figured it would be appropriate to wrap up my series from the 2020 CROSS CON sessions with a story from one of our alumni who's life was impacted, not only by CoMission but by the CROSS conference so many years ago.
-Now, over five years later, Katie and her husband Ryan are preparing to be sent out to build churches through college ministry overseas.
+Now, over five years later, K and her husband R are preparing to be sent out to build churches through college ministry.
 Here's her story.

 When I think back on my time in CoMission, I reflect on what a kind, faithful, patient, and compassionate God we serve.
 He taught me so much about myself and how immeasurable a blessing it is to have a community of believers to run this race with.
 Mostly, he taught me about Himself, the limitless of His goodness, the perfection of His instruction, and the profound sweetness of the news that there is now no condemnation for me in Christ Jesus.